 What do I mean when I say he turns towards me?
-In the Gottman 7 Principles for Making Marriage Work workshops, we stress the importance of building a solid friendship as a foundation for a successful and happy marriage.
-The third principle and one of the ways to build a strong friendship is to notice the bids for attention that your partner makes to you.
+In the Gottman Seven Principles for Making Marriage Work workshops, we stress the importance of building a solid friendship as a foundation for a successful and happy marriage.
+The third principle and one of the ways to build a strong friendship and emotional intimacy is to notice the bids for attention that your partner makes to you.
 This may be in the form of starting a conversation “Did you hear about…” or making an observation, “Look at the sunset, isn’t it beautiful?” or even reaching out for a hug.
 Turning towards in response to the bid in these examples would be answering with interest “No, tell me about it”, “Yes that is beautiful, do you remember when we were in Mexico….”, or hugging back.

 There are two more ways to respond to bids, turning way – ignoring it or brushing it aside or turning against, where you would respond negatively, “don’t bother me right now, I’m busy”.

 You can see that turning towards your partner often builds a strong connection over time.

 When I am putting out a bid for his attention, my husband nearly always turns towards me.
 Sometimes he might be busy, he might be preoccupied with his thoughts, but he doesn’t turn away, rarely ignores me, listens, and every time he does that, it puts another credit into my emotional bank account for our relationship.

 So, when he turns round to me and says something like, “Oh well, I just ignored you,” I know he is half-joking, and he did say afterward that that was a bit flippant, but you know it really didn’t matter or take credit away.